 Catherine is also the author of Fashioning Gothic Bodies (2004) and Contemporary Gothic (2006).
 Contemporary Gothic was translated into Korean in 2008 and Japanese in 2018.
-She has co-edited three books: The Routledge Companion to Gothic (with Emma McEvoy, 2007), Monstrous Media/Spectral Subjects: Imaging Gothic from the Nineteenth Century to the Present (with Fred Botting, 2015) and Return to Twin Peaks: New Approaches to Materiality, Theory and Genre on Television (with Jeffrey A. Weinstock, 2015).
+She has co-edited The Routledge Companion to Gothic (with Emma McEvoy, 2007), Monstrous Media/Spectral Subjects: Imaging Gothic from the Nineteenth Century to the Present (with Fred Botting, 2015) and Return to Twin Peaks: New Approaches to Materiality, Theory and Genre on Television (with Jeffrey A. Weinstock, 2015).

 Catherine has recently contributed to the volumes accompanying three major exhibitions: Gothic: The Dark Heart of Film at the British Film Institute; Terror and Wonder: The Gothic Imagination at the British Library and Alexander McQueen: Savage Beauty at the Victoria and Albert Museum.
-She has given public talks at venues including the Barbican Gallery, the BFI, the British Library, the Bronte Parsonage Museum, the Freud Museum, ICA London, the National Theatre and the V&A, and has made media appearances on BBC Breakfast, BBC Radio 3, BBC Radio 4, BBC Radio 6 Music, BBC World Service, BBC Radio Lancashire and BBC Three Counties Radio.
+She has given public talks at venues including the Barbican Gallery, the BFI, the British Library, the Bronte Parsonage Museum, the Freud Museum, ICA London, the National Theatre and the V&A, and has made media appearances on BBC Breakfast, BBC Radio 3, BBC Radio 4, BBC Radio 6 Music, BBC World Service, BBC Radio Lancashire, BBC Radio Essex and BBC Three Counties Radio.
 Catherine was co-President, with Angela Wright, of the International Gothic Association 2013-17.
 She is currently Lancaster University's Academic Lead for the North West Consortium Doctoral Training Partnership.

 Catherine is a Senior Fellow of the Higher Education Academy.